 Pharmacy technician is an entry-level career position, and while you should be able to find a position in many locations, your growth opportunities are limited without furthering your education.
 You may want to investigate other types of positions in the medical field and possibly work as a pharmacy technician while you obtain additional education or training.
 As a pharmacy technician, your tasks may include the following:

 - Providing service to physicians and patients via telephone, computer and in person

 - Verifying patient insurance

-- Learning medical terminology, read medication orders and prescriptions, prepare labels and calculate quantities
+- Learning medical terminology, reading medication orders and prescriptions, preparing labels and calculating quantities

 - Assembling intravenous solutions and other pharmaceutical therapies

 - Learning inventory procedures and money-handling skills